wejdeneHaouari/mini-project-hyperledger/README.md

 2) Install and Instantiate the Contracts

-3) Run client applications in the roles of pfizer and WHO for the validation of the vaccine (web and CMD based)
+3) Run client applications in the roles of pfizer and WHO for the validation of the vaccine (web based)

    - Add the vaccine as pfizer (org2)
    - Add the lot of vaccines as pfizer (org2)
    - validate the vaccine as WHO (org1)
+   - verify the validity of a certian lot as normal user

    See also the transaction flow and alternatives in the Scenario Overview below.